Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 2. Pour.
 Pour the mixture into the prepared pan and cover it with wrap.

 3. Chill.
 Refrigerate to set.
-When ready to serve, just remove from the refrigerator, lift out of the pan, cut into individual squares and serve!
+When ready to serve, remove from the refrigerator, lift out of the pan, cut into individual squares, and serve!

-Photo of fudge in a saucepan with a wooden spoon ready to be poured into a prepared pan.
+Photo of melted chocolate in a saucepan with a wooden spoon ready to be poured into a prepared pan.

 2. Pour.
 Pour the mixture into your prepared baking dish.

 3. Chill.
 Refrigerate to set.
-Then, remove from the refrigerator when ready to serve and cut into individual pieces and serve.
+Then, remove it from the refrigerator when ready to serve, cut it into individual pieces, and serve.

 To Make Ahead.
-Chocolate fudge is the perfect make-ahead treat or dessert.
-They keep well in an airtight container at room temperature for up to a week or in the refrigerator for up to 3 weeks.
+This fudge recipe is the perfect make-ahead treat or dessert.
+It keeps well in an airtight container at room temperature for up to a week or in the refrigerator for up to 3 weeks.

 To Store.
 You can store it in individual squares or as a whole block of fudge.
 If storing as individual pieces, place waxed paper between the layers of fudge in an airtight container.
 If storing the whole block of fudge, wrap it well with plastic wrap.
 Store in a cool place for up to a week or in the refrigerator for up to 3 weeks.